Ares Management Corp at Barclays Global Financial Services Confe

 Benjamin Elliot Budish - Barclays Bank PLC, Research Division - Research Analyst

 All right.
 Hello, everyone.
-Thanks so much for joining us for our new session.
-For anybody who's just walking in now, I'm Ben Budish.
-I'm Barclays' analyst covering the U.S. brokers, asset managers and exchanges.
-I'm delighted to have with us right Michael Arougheti, CEO of Ares.
-So Michael, welcome.
-Thanks for being here.
+Welcome to our next session here.
+I'm Ben Budish, Barclays analyst covering the U.S. brokers, asset managers and exchanges.
+And with us, we've got Mike Arougheti, CEO of Ares.
+Mike, thanks so much for being with us.

 Michael J. Arougheti - Ares Management Corporation - Co-Founder, CEO, President & Director